×Graptophytum 'Amphitryon' is an attractive hybrid that has been grown for a long time. It's very easy to care for and doesn't require much attention.

 How to Grow and Care for ×Graptophytum 'Amphitryon'

-Light: For optimal growth, choose a location where it will receive full sun.
+Light: For optimal growth, choose a location that receives full sun.
 It will also grow in partial shade but with slightly rangy results.
 Indoors, keep it near a sunny window.

 Soil: ×Graptophytum 'Amphitryon' needs good drainage to maintain a healthy root system.
-Choose a well-draining soil and a pot with drainage holes for container growing.
+Choose a well-draining soil and a pot with drainage holes for growing in containers.

 Temperature: This plant will do well in summer weather, but its most active growth occurs in spring and fall. ×Graptophytum 'Amphitryon' can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).

 Fertilizing: Apply fertilizer during the active growing season to promote healthy growth, including flower production.
-A water-soluble fertilizer diluted to half the recommended strength is suitable and commonly used.
+A water-soluble fertilizer diluted to half-strength is suitable and commonly used.

 Repotting: ×Graptophytum 'Amphitryon' does not need frequent repotting.
-When it has outgrown its container, repot it in fresh, well-draining soil in a new pot slightly larger than the old one.
-Give it a week or so to readjust before you water.
+When it has outgrown its container, repot it in fresh, well-draining soil in a pot that is slightly larger than the old one.
+Give it a week or so to adjust before watering.

-Propagation: An easy way to propagate this plant is by stem cuttings, although it can also be done using leaves.
+Propagation: A simple way to propagate this plant is by stem cuttings, although it can also be done using leaf cuttings.
 Even a leaf that falls off can root below the parent plant and produce a new rosette quickly.
 It is best to take cuttings during the spring and summer seasons.

 Learn more at How to Grow and Care for Graptopetalum.